EggPool/gpg-experiments/README.md

 - Python3
 - air gap secure machine, like a tail distro if you want to use the keys IRL

-`sudo apt install gnupg2 pcscd scdaemon pcsc-tools`
+`sudo apt install gnupg2 pcscd scdaemon pcsc-tools opensc`

 ### OpenSc
 Ubuntu 16 comes with opensc 0.15, needs 0.16 mini.